 Holds that ATLAS may be able to assist with:

-- No Major Declared Hold for CLA pre-majors or students wishing to declare a CLA major: complete a General Questions form for advisor assistance.
+- No Major Declared Hold for CLA pre-majors or students wishing to declare a CLA major: complete an Advising Ticket for advisor assistance.
 Include your intended CLA major and any relevant information.

 - Freshman Mandatory Advising: Visit the CLA FMA Website for instructions.

-- College Advising Hold or Major Exploration Hold: Complete a General Questions form for advisor assistance.
+- College Advising Hold or Major Exploration Hold: Complete an Advising Ticket for advisor assistance.
 Include any relevant information.

 To receive specific major or minor credit for a class you have taken at a Non-CSULB institution, please complete the CLA Course Credit Request Form.
 Make sure to attach a course syllabus (from the term you took the class) for each class.

 In the event that you do not pass or complete a course, you have the opportunity to repeat the course.

 If you do not successfully pass a course on the 2nd attempt, a 3rd attempt petition is required to retake the course.
 If your major is in the College of Liberal Arts, submit a Repeat Limit Exception request on your MyCSULB Student Center (view instructions here).

 Additional Policies, Petitions, & Appeals

 Academic probation occurs when a student’s CSULB and/or Overall GPA is below a 2.0.

 Academic Disqualification means dismissal from CSULB if a student is unable to improve their academic standing after being placed on probation.
 Once a student is disqualified, they must reapply to the University using the Reinstatement Petition.

 The University Center for Undergraduate Advising (UCUA) is the primary resource for probation, disqualification, and reinstatement support.